 Massachusetts Executive Office of Health and Human Services

-Examine the constitutional principles of federalism, separation of powers among three branches of government described in the Constitution, the system of checks and balances, republican government or representative democracy, and popular sovereignty.
-Analyze and evaluate a particular United States Supreme Court case, and make an argument orally, in writing, or in a multimedia presentation for either the majority or dissenting opinion in the case and what the case demonstrates about the relationship between the branches of government:
+Examine the constitutional principles of federalism, separation of powers among three branches of government, the system of checks and balances, republican government, representative democracy, and popular sovereignty.
+Analyze and evaluate one United States Supreme Court case that addresses these principles, and make an argument orally, in writing, or in a multimedia presentation, for either the majority or dissenting opinion in the case and explain what the case demonstrates about the relationship between the branches of government.

-Example 1, analyze and evaluate decisions by the United States Supreme Court about the constitutional principles of separation of powers and checks and balances in such landmark cases as Marbury v.
+Example 1: analyze and evaluate a decision by the United States Supreme Court about the constitutional principles of separation of powers and checks and balances, using such landmark cases as Marbury v.
 Madison (1803), Baker v.
 Carr (1962), United States v.
 Nixon (1974), City of Boerne, Texas v.
 Flores (1997), and Clinton v.
 City of New York (1998)

-Example 2, analyze and evaluate decisions by the United States Supreme Court about the constitutional principle of federalism in cases such as McCulloch v.
+Example 2: analyze and evaluate decisions by the United States Supreme Court about the constitutional principle of federalism, using cases such as McCulloch v.
 Maryland (1819), Texas v.
 White (1869), Alden v.
-Maine (1999)
+Maine (1999).

-Examine the relationships among the four main institutions of the US government in the current system of government, Congress, the Presidency, the Bureaucracy and the Federal Courts and the various balances of power between them.
+Examine the relationships among the three main branches of the U.S. government in the current system of government, Congress, the Presidency, and the Federal Courts, as well as the Federal bureaucracy and the various balances of power between them.
 Evaluate historical challenges to the checks and balances among the branches of government and what they reveal about the relationship between the branches.
 Examples may include:

 the Judicial Procedures Reform Bill (1937), President Franklin Delano Roosevelt’s attempt to alter the political balance of the Supreme Court